How the daily learning programme works

 12 of the best home learning websites for kids

-We've rounded up some of our favourite online resources to support your child's learning throughout the ongoing Covid-19 school disruptions.
+We've rounded up some of our favourite online resources to support your child's learning at home.

 The International Primary Curriculum (IPC) explained